 Firstly, Duffy begins this section with a premonition by the end, ‘dead’.
 The caesura following this word adds emphasis, creating an unsettling moment of pause.
 Diana, apart from her fantastic activism and philanthropy, is also known for how badly she was treated by the press.
 Her death came in a car crash while fleeing from the press, perhaps signaling ‘dead’ as her final resting state.

 The reference to ‘bone’ could also be Duffy discussing the suspicion that she was bulimic.
 Diana was constantly in the public eye but suffered much of her life from this eating disorder.
 The descriptions Duffy uses, ’ankles crossed, knees calmed, hands clasped’ present the constraints that the media placed upon her.
 Diana was forced to be prim and proper, Duffy suggesting that ‘You know her name’ simply from this description.
-She was an iconic figure in the media, with her death saddening the world.
+She was an iconic figure in the media, and her death saddened the world.
 By referencing ‘coloured their hair’, Duffy signals that Diana was trying to present a certain image to the media.
 Forced to act a certain way, she cultivated the look to match it.
-Duffy questions why women are forced to look a certain way, returning to the key theme of Beautiful.
+Duffy questions why women are forced to look a certain way, returning to the key theme of ‘Beautiful‘.

 Stanzas Three, Four, Five